mvttjb/inf124/server/README.md

 # Study Group Finder — Backend API

 Node.js + Express + Prisma + PostgreSQL backend for the Campus Study Group
-Finder (INF124 Assignment 4).
+Finder.
 This is a standalone Node project; the React frontend lives one level up in the repo root.

 ## Stack